Elitch Theatre: History

 The Elitch Garden Theatre Company became its own incorporated business, separate from the Elitch Gardens Park, renting the theatre in 1963.
 The company stopped operating as a traditional resident summer-stock, switching to single, star-packaged shows from New York.
-The company had many successful years, but as time and culture changed the theatre building was neglected.
+The company had many successful years, but as time and culture changed, the theatre building was neglected.

 The park's Trocadero Ballroom was bulldozed in 1975.
 Fearing a similar fate, the community added the theatre to the National Register of Historic Places in 1976.

 The Elitch Theatre Company's last season was in 1987.
 The park booked the "Incredible Acrobats of China" for a season, then one night musical acts before it was officially closed in 1991.
 The Robber Bridegroom was performed with Patrick Cassidy for the theatre's centennial anniversary.
 Actor Raymond Burr raised $2 million for an educational program at the theatre.
-The money was instead donated to local Cole Middle School.
+The money was instead donated to the local Cole Middle School.

 The Elitch Gardens amusement park moved to the current central Platte Valley location in 1994.
-The new $94 million park was opened in 1995 with attendance reaching one million.
-Two fires in 1995 on the old Gardens property near the theatre cause public outcry for additional security.
+The new $94 million park was opened in 1995, with attendance reaching one million.
+Two fires in 1995 on the old Gardens property near the theatre caused public outcry for additional security.
 The original Elitch property was sold to Perry Rose LLC in 1996 with the conditions that the theatre and carousel shell never be demolished.

-In 2011, Barbara Medill, a friend of Mary Elitch Long, donated some of Long's possessions to the Foundation, including an engraved silver table setting.
-Around the same time, the hand-painted decorative historic "Anne Hathaway" curtain, (oil on canvas: circa early 1900s), was removed from its original wooden bats and stored for construction work.
-After years of neglect and severe water damage the curtain was rolled and stored in a backstage room at the theatre.
+In 2011, Barbara Medill, a friend of Mary Elitch Long, donated some of Long's possessions to the Historic Elitch Gardens Theatre Foundation, including an engraved silver table setting.
+Around the same time, the hand-painted decorative historic "Ann Hathaway" (sp) curtain, (oil on canvas: 1894), was removed from its original wooden bats and stored for construction work.
+After years of neglect and severe water damage, the curtain was rolled and stored in a backstage room at the theatre.
+(The curtain had Anne Hathaway's name spelled as "Ann".)

 After a massive volunteer cleanup, the interior was opened for Doors Open Denver in April 2012.
 Musicians and Shakespearean performers were the first acts on stage in the 22 years since the building closed.